Oscoda–Wurtsmith Airport: Facilities and aircraft

 Oscoda–Wurtsmith Airport covers an area of 2,000 acre at an elevation of 634 feet (193 m) above mean sea level.
 It has one asphalt paved runway designated 7/25 which measures 11,800 by 200 feet (3,597 by 61 m).

 The airport has a fixed-base operator that offers aviation fuel – both avgas and jet fuel – and amenities such as general maintenance, catering, courtesy transportation, a crew lounge, and more.

-For the 12-month period ending December 31, 2021, the airport had 5,668 aircraft operations, an average of 109 per week, all of which were general aviation.
-At the same time, there were 37 aircraft based on the airport: 19 jet airplanes, 17 single-engine airplanes, and 1 helicopter.
+For the 12-month period ending December 31, 2021, the airport had 5,668 aircraft operations, an average of 109 per week.
+At the same time, there were 37 aircraft based on the airport: 19 jet aircraft, 17 single-engine airplanes, and 1 helicopter.

 Of note is the operations of the Yankee Air Force Museum – Wurtsmith Division.
 It holds periodic events.

 Kalitta Air has a large maintenance operation at the airport.

-Other tenants at the former base include the Aune Medical Center, Alcona Health Center Dental Clinic, Alpena Community College, Comprehensive Aviation Training, and numerous private businesses.
+Other tenants at the former base include the Huron Shores Ranger Station of the U.S. Forest Service, the Oscoda Veterans Administration Clinic, Alpena Community College, Comprehensive Aviation Training, and numerous private businesses.
 The former military housing units have been refurbished by the Village of Oscoda, and now serve as a major population base in the Oscoda area.
-Another portion of the former base houses a community center.

 The Michigan Aerospace Manufacturers Association announced that Chippewa County, Michigan will house its new command and control center.
-This is the third major announcement from the organization — guiding Michigan’s aerospace and defense manufacturing community within the global industry.
+This is the third major announcement from the organization — guiding Michigan's aerospace and defense manufacturing community within the global industry.
 Previously, MAMA announced plans for a Oscoda, Michigan Wurtsmith Airport horizontal launch site at and a Marquette, Michigan vertical launch site.

 The airport also has a hot pit for the Michigan Air National Guard to allow aircraft to restock and resupply without shutting their engines off.
 The Air National Guard will supply its own fuel, and the entire project will run at little to no cost to the airport.
 It will be a part of a larger operation involving other tops at Grayling, Traverse City, and Oscoda.